microsoftgraph/msgraph-training-dotnet/user-auth/README.md

     Auth tenant: common
     ```

-#### Configure app-only auth (PowerShell)

-> **Note:** This section requires a work/school account with the Global administrator role.
-You only need to complete these steps if you plan on using the app-only portions of this sample.

-1. Run the [UpdateAppForAppOnlyAuth.ps1](UpdateAppForAppOnlyAuth.ps1) file with the following command, replacing *&lt;your-client-id&gt;* with your client ID.

-    ```powershell
-    .\UpdateAppForAppOnlyAuth.ps1 -AppId <your-client-id> -GraphScopes "User.Read.All"
-    ```

-1. Copy the **Tenant ID** and **Client secret** values from the script output.
-You will need these values in the next step.

-    ```powershell
-    SUCCESS
-    Tenant ID: a795ad0f-7d82-4a3b-a2c0-0713ec72ade7
-    Client secret: 2jv7Q~8eiOd_QafJ.....
-    Secret expires: 2/16/2024 9:32:09 PM
-    ```

 ## Configure the sample

 1. Open [appsettings.json](./GraphTutorial/appsettings.json) and update the values according to the following table.